40 Things Your Doctor Wishes You Knew About Vaccines

 Adults need vaccines, too

-Regardless of age, everyone needs vaccines—and that includes adults, says the CDC.
-Childhood vaccines can wear off; also, American adults who might be exposed to new viruses via foreign travel are strongly advised to get vaccinated.
-Seek your doctor’s opinion on what vaccines are right for you depending on where you go.
+Regardless of age, almost everyone needs vaccines—and that includes adults, says the CDC.
+Some childhood vaccines can wear off; also, American adults who might be exposed to new viruses via foreign travel are strongly advised to get vaccinated.
+Although travel is not advisable right now during the Covid-19 pandemic, when you do decide to travel again, seek your doctor’s opinion on what vaccines are right for you.
+This will depend on where you go.
 However, vaccines are your best protection against dozens of diseases, such as hepatitis A and B, chickenpox, measles, rubella, and tetanus.
 Here’s a guide to adult vaccines.

 If you’re over 50, be sure to get this vaccine

-According to a Centers for Disease Control (CDC) advisory committee, people over the age of 50 should add the shingles vaccination Shingrix to their health to-do list: Approximately one in three people in the United States will develop the infection at some point.
-Symptoms for shingles include “pain, burning, numbness or tingling, sensitivity to touch, a red rash that begins a few days after the pain, fluid-filled blisters that break open and crust over, and itching,” according to the Mayo Clinic.
+According to a CDC advisory committee, people over the age of 50 should add the shingles vaccination to their health to-do list.
+Shingrix is the preferred vaccine, although another one (Zostavax) is also available.
+Approximately one in three people in the United States will develop the infection at some point, which is a reactivation of the same virus that causes chickenpox.
+Symptoms for shingles include severe pain, itching and tingling preceding a rash, which usually occurs as one band around one side of the body.
+You may also have a fever, headache and chills.
 Make sure you know these other symptoms of shingles as well.

 Vaccines are more effective than people realize